-Earth Day Canada’s OPAL Program (Outdoor Play and Learning) repositions play in schools as a right as opposed to a privilege.
-Play enriches the quality of children’s experiences including their learning.
+Earth Day Canada’s OPAL program (Outdoor Play and Learning) repositions play in schools as a child’s right, not a privilege.
+Play enriches children’s experiences including their learning.

 We want kids to be part of the process!
 As addressed in our Save for PLAY Take Action, recycling old and used items for play is a good sustainable practice and increases options for play in many ways.

-Extend Recess and Take Me Outside will build on play by having kids choose their own loose parts.
+Extend Recess and Take Me Outside will enhance play by having kids choose their own loose parts.
 The extended recess requires a ticket in.
 What is your ticket?
 A loose part!
-With the extended recess you can take more time to discover the possibilities of your items.
+With the extended recess the child can take more time to discover the possibilities of his or her chosen item.

 This can also be done at home if you arrange a play day with friends and neighbours.
 You can all meet at the park for your assigned play day, with each child bringing their selected loose part.